audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 `desc` | Binary | Whether to reverse the sort order. `0` for false, `1` for true.
 `filter` | String | What to filter the results by.
 See [Filtering](#filtering).
 `minified` | Binary | Whether to request minified objects. `0` for false, `1` for true.
-`include` | String | A comma separated list of what to include with the library items.
+`include` | String | A comma-separated list of what to include with the library items.
 The only current option is `rssfeed`.

 <!-- TODO: remove warning once sorting and filtering are implemented in LibraryController.getCollectionsForLibrary -->
 <aside class="warning">Sorting and filtering are not yet implemented.</aside>